ʻŌlelo Hawaiʻi: ‘Akē’akē

 Breeding

 As this species prefers to nest in crevices or holes in cliff faces and remote lava flows that are extremely difficult to access, there is much to learn about the breeding biology of this bird in Hawaiʻi.
-During the breeding season, ʻAkeʻake have been heard calling in flight over the broad slopes of Mauna Loa on Hawaiʻi, the summit of Haleakalā on Maui, and have been heard ground calling from very steep, rocky cliffs along the Nā Pali coast and Waimea Canyon on the island of Kauaʻi.
+Concentrated calling activity on Kauaʻi, Maui, and the Big Island suggests breeding occurs on these islands and there is a small possibility that a remnant colony may exist on Lehua Islet.
+During the breeding season, ‘akē’akē have been heard calling in flight over the broad slopes of Mauna Loa on Hawaiʻi, the summit of Haleakalā on Maui, and have been heard ground calling from very steep, rocky cliffs along the Nā Pali coast and Waimea Canyon on the island of Kauaʻi.
 Young birds of this species have been found along the coast of Kauaʻi, likely attracted to city lights after fledging from the nest.
-Although remains of a pair predated by a feral cat were recovered from rocky habitat on Mauna Loa, the mummified body of a young storm-petrel was found on Lehua, and single old unoccupied burrows were found along the Nā Pali coast and the southern flank of Mauna Loa, to date no active nests have ever been found in Hawaiʻi.
-However, concentrated calling activity on Kauaʻi, Maui, and the Big Island suggests breeding occurs on these islands and there is a small possibility that a remnant colony may exist on Lehua Islet.
+The mummified body of a young storm-petrel was found on Lehua, and single old unoccupied burrows were found along the Nā Pali coast and the southern flank of Mauna Loa.
+Currently, however, the only confirmed nesting location is within the Pōhakuloa Training Area on Hawaiʻi Island, between 2,090 and 2,210m elevation on the northern slope of Mauna Loa.

 Diet and Foraging